agsgarner/I13/README.md

 ---

 ## Citation

-If you use the Masala-CHAI dataset in your work, please cite:

 Bhandari, J., Bhat, V., He, Y., Rahmani, H., Garg, S., & Karri, R. (2025).
 Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI.